CVanF5/ngx-inference/docker/README.md

 ## Mock External Processor

-The `mock-extproc/` directory contains the mock external processor service that implements both EPP (Endpoint Picker Processor) and BBR (Body Buffer & Rewrite) functionality via gRPC.
+The `mock-extproc/` directory contains the mock external processor service that implements EPP (Endpoint Picker Processor) functionality via gRPC.
 It uses the `extproc_mock` binary from this repository.

+**Note**: BBR (Body-Based Routing) is implemented directly in the ngx-inference module, not in the external processor.
+The mock service only handles EPP endpoint selection.

 ### Usage